 Other Health Problems

 Prolonged exposure to poor air quality can cause long-term health problems.
 In addition to numerous asthma attacks, and the increased risk of children developing asthma, poor indoor air quality can increase the risk of high blood pressure, atherosclerosis, and other cardiovascular health problems.

 HVAC Repairs and Replacement

 In addition to adverse health effects, your HVAC system can experience trouble from poor indoor air quality control in Norcross, GA.
 The filter will be unable to keep up with all the particles it needs to filter, so these particles will enter the other components of the HVAC system.
 This excess dirt can wear down the motor, coils, and other components which will need frequent repairs or premature replacement.

 Higher Utility Bills

 Finally, your bank account can take a hit from poor indoor air quality as well.
-Not only can you expect to pay more for medical bills and HVAC repair costs, you may actually have to pay more for your energy bills as well.
+Not only can you expect to pay more for potential medical bills and HVAC repair costs, you may actually have to pay more for your energy bills as well.
 An HVAC system that runs poorly will use more energy and cost you more in utilities.

 Eliminate Bad Indoor Air Quality – Call AQS Today